JaneChien-42/DSP-Estimation-of-Pollutants/README.md

 ### Motivation

 The only thing that EPA should do is to determine the price of polltants.
-We hope this research can give a good shadow price estimation of pollutants, and can also give an insight to find the trend of polltants emission.
+We hope this research can give a good shadow price estimation of pollutants, and can also give an insight to find the trend of pollutants emission through the panel analysis.

 ### Objective